nemosminer/NemosMiner/OptionalMiners/Readme.txt

 - Excavator
          Note as Excavator is owned by "Nicehash" and has a EULA it is NOT enabled in NemosMiner by default
    - To Enable Excavator Yourself Copy Excavator.ps1 into the ".\miners\" folder
-   - Enable algorithms in Excavator.ps1 by uncommented respective lines (remove # from Algos you want to Enable)
+   - Enable algorithms in Excavator.ps1 by uncommenting respective lines (remove # from Algos you want to Enable)